 Even more important than flow is having clearly defined sections in your music.
 Clearly expressing to the listener that what they’re listening to at any given point is intentional.
 They know that the intro is the intro and that the chorus is the chorus.

-Structuring your song logically, having clearly defined sections and proper flow, all combine to make your song more memorable.
+Structuring your song logically, having clearly defined sections and proper flow, all combine to make your song more catchy.
 It’s easier for the listener to remember the arrangement.

 7. Use Symmetry

-Another way to make your song more memorable is to use symmetry.
+Another way to make your song catchy is to use symmetry.
 This can occur on a micro and macro-level, for example, you might create a symmetrical melody, which would be on the micro-level.
 Or, you might use symmetry over your whole arrangement.

 8. Keep it Simple